 The 10,428 acre Reelfoot National Wildlife Refuge was established in 1941 for the primary purpose of providing optimum habitat and sanctuary for wintering waterfowl.
 While providing habitat for the ducks and geese, the refuge also encourages the public to use the hiking trails, viewing towers, and wildlife viewing roads to explore!

-The refuge closes every year from November 15th-March 15th (the waters of Grassy Island open Feb.
-1st) for the protection of waterfowl, but the hiking trails and viewing towers are accessible year round.
+The Refuge Visitor Center, hiking trails, and viewing towers are open year-round.
 Free monthly guided canoe trips are offered from April to October.
 A youth fishing rodeo is held every year on Tennessee's free fishing day in June.
 A Jr. Ranger Camp is offered to kids for free during the summer, as well as numerous other programs.
 Free eagle tours are offered in January and February.
-Reelfoot NWR's new visitor center will be open early summer, and will showcase a variety of hands-on exhibits that focus on waterfowl.
+Reelfoot NWR's visitor center showcases a variety of hands-on exhibits that focus on waterfowl.

 You can visit the refuge to hunt during our specified seasons, fish, photograph wildlife, or just to enjoy some quiet time with nature.